mementodatabase/docs/script_api/http.md

 ## post(url, body)
 Executes an HTTP POST request to the specified URL with the given body content.
+PATCH and PUT requests are also supported through patch(...) and put(...) using the same parameter structure.

 #### Parameters
 {: .no_toc }